 Be Sure of Your Case's Value Before Signing A Release

 In South Carolina, you only have one shot at justice.
-Regardless of whether you are interested in hiring a lawyer, I encourage you to at least contact my office at 803-790-2800 for a free case evaluation.
+Regardless of whether you are interested in hiring a personal injury lawyer, I encourage you to at least contact my office at 803-790-2800 for a free case evaluation.
 I look forward to helping you.